myersm0/transparent-poker/README.md

 This is poker for fun, practice, and competition — not money.
 There are no real-money stakes here.
 - **Offline play** — Full game with configurable rules-based AI opponents.
 No account, no internet, no cost.
+- **Online multiplayer** — Host or join games over the network with friends.
 - **Open source** — See exactly how the game works.
 - **Terminal-first** — Fast, lightweight, configurable, runs on any OS.
 - **Reproducible** — Set a seed for deterministic shuffles.
 Prove fairness, replay scenarios, debug.